publisha/publisha.github.io/_eBookPublishing/publisherchoices.md

 layout: book
 title: Chapter 2 - Publishers' Choices
 published: true
-date: 2017-06-14
+date: 2018-10-15
-version: 0.4
+version: 0.5
 status: [expand]
 images: medium
 order: 4
 ---
 # Chapter 2 - Publishers' Choices

-## I'm a Publisher; what kind of eBooks should I make?
+## I'm a Publisher, what kind of eBooks should I make?

 And the answer is: _well that depends_ on all sorts of things.